realranjan/RAG-Powered-First-Aid-Chatbot-for-Diabetes-Cardiac-Renal-Emergencies/README.md

 - **Retrieval:** Combines local semantic search (FAISS + MiniLM) and Serper.dev web search for up-to-date evidence.
 - **Fusion & Ranking:** Uses keyword overlap for simple, transparent ranking.
 More advanced semantic ranking could be added.
 - **LLM:** Uses Mistral-7B-Instruct-v0.3 via HuggingFace Endpoint for cost and performance balance.
-- **Safety:** Strict domain restriction, always includes a clinical disclaimer, and refuses out-of-scope queries.
+- **Safety:** Always includes a clinical disclaimer to reinforce that the information is not a substitute for professional medical advice.
 - **Testing:** Automated pytest script for the 10 sample queries ensures core requirements are met.

 ## Known Limitations